All Episodes

 Don't hold back.

-The uh media is in full orgasm today.
+The media is in full orgasm today.

-They have a Washington Post poll.
+I have a Washington Post poll.

 We have an AP poll.

-A top White House aide facing felony charges, and the White House rushing to replace a failed Supreme Court nominee.
+Public support now has eroded to its lowest level yet with the Iraq war dragging on, a top White House aide facing felony charges, and the White House rushing to replace a failed Supreme Court nominee.

-Concerned that the president's lost his footing, some Republicans have suggested that President Bush should shake up his staff, a new AP Ipsos poll.
+Concerned that the president's lost his footing, some Republicans have suggested that President Bush should shake up his staff a new AP Ipsos poll.

-Found the president's approval rating was at 37% compared with only 39% a month ago, about 59% of those surveyed said that they disapproved, and the intensity of disapproval is the strongest to date, with 42% now saying they strongly disapprove of how Bush is handling the job.
+And the intensity of disapproval is the strongest to date, with 42% now saying they strongly disapprove of how Bush is handling the job.

-Now, folks, we've had a CBS poll out this week, and we know that the sample in that poll was was really skewed, and 25% Republicans, 35% Democrats, and interestingly found a 35% approval rating.
+Now, folks, we've had a CBS poll out this week, and we know that the sample in that poll was really skewed.

-Uh uh, I don't know yet on the breakdown of this AP poll, but this is becoming a common practice.
+I don't know yet on the breakdown of this AP poll, but this is becoming a common practice.

-You know, I I found my yesterday I found myself saying, Now, as I said to you last week, and as I told you last week, and I I hate getting into the uh monosyllabic habit of of doing that, but it is important to keep saying and reinforcing things, and the the news cycle today is really no more than what the media wants the news to be.
+Now, remember what I have said to you over, I hate to keep saying that, you know, I found my, Yesterday, I found myself saying, as I said to you last week, and as I told you last week, and I hate getting into the monosyllabic habit of doing that, but it is important to keep saying and reinforcing things.

-You can get a poll, you can take it, and you can you can bend it in shape and come up with a result that's pretty close to what you want.
+You can get a poll, you can take it, and you can bend it and shape it and come up with a result.

-Uh I frankly don't have the sense that these polls are accurate.
+I, frankly, don't have the sense that these polls are accurate.

 I also don't think that they matter because Bush is not running for anything again.

-Well, here's yeah, I I I think we're in fine sh I still look at the Democrats.
+Well, here's, yeah, I think we're in fine shape.

 In fact, I've been thinking about this.

-I just the more I think about it, the more nothing makes sense.
+I just, the more I think about it, the more nothing makes sense.

 There has to be a reason I haven't thought of yet to explain what Democrats are doing.

-This groundhog day business, this going back and rehashing this whole notion that Bush lied about pre-war intelligence.
+This Groundhog Day business, this going back and rehashing this whole notion that Bush lied about pre-war intelligence, they know that that's not true.

 They know it's not true.